papamoose/cage-kiosk/README.md

 # cage-kiosk

-Builds arm64 Debian .deb packages for a Raspberry Pi 5 kiosk.
+Builds arm64 Debian .deb packages for a Raspberry Pi 5 kiosk to run Firefox which points at ImmichFrame.

 This builds on top of [cage-kiosk/cage](https://github.com/cage-kiosk/cage) and is kept as a submodule pinned to the upstream commit plus `patches/cage-kiosk-options.patch`,